Performance management of construction suppliers and consultants

 Each completed performance assessment builds the performance profile of any given supplier and enables both parties to identify areas where performance exceeds expectations or challenges have arisen, as well as trends and opportunities.

-Over time, the Ministry will use this additional information to assist with procurement decisions ensuring that suppliers and opportunities are awarded based on best fit and best performance.
+Over time, the Ministry will use this additional information to assist procurement decisions ensuring that suppliers and opportunities are awarded based on best fit and best performance.

 For Ministry-led school property projects, performance assessments are completed by the Ministry of Education Delivery Manager for the project, with the most appropriate person from the supplier’s side, usually the Project Manager.
 Feedback from the Engineer to Contract, Design Review Panel and/or Construction Observer may also be included.
 These are the people most appropriate to complete the assessment as they work closely during a project, and will have the best understanding of the work undertaken.